LuisAMS/MyFiitProyecto/README.md

 # MyFiitProyecto
-Hackathon de Aldea Digital 2016
+Finalist Project in Hackathon de Aldea Digital 2016

 This project is about kids health, focused on diabetics.
 Parents can check the activity via mobile App.